 Carminatives: Rich in volatile oils, stimulate digestion and relieve gas.
 They often have bitter principles and are antispasmodic.

-Cholagogue: Hepatic.
+Cholagogue: Encouraging the production of Bile.
+Hepatic.
 Laxative

 Demulcents: Provide mucilage to protect and soothe inflamed or irritated internal tissue.

 Diaphoretice: Promote perspiration by dialating surface capillaries and stimulating circulation.

 Diuretics: Increase urine production and elimination.
 Beneficial to the kidneys and urinary tract.

 Emetic: Causing vomiting.

 Emollient: Soothe, soften and protect skin.

 Expectorants: Alleviate mucous from lungs.

 Galactagogues: Increase breast milk production.